Mark is currently working on his next album,

 Also of note was a recent performance in the Salon Noir cave in Niaux, France amongst the 15,000 year old cave paintings.

-His latest CD 'From Blues to Rembetika' received excellent reviews
+His latest full length CD 'From Blues to Rembetika' received excellent reviews

 in all areas of the music press.